 - semi-sweet chocolate chips

-- Preheat the oven to 350ºF.
+- Arrange an oven rack in the reheat the oven to 350ºF.
 Spray 4 9-inch round baking pans with nonstick cooking spray.
 Line the bottoms of the pans with parchment paper, then lightly spray the paper with nonstick cooking spray.

 - In a large bowl, whisk together the flour, cocoa powder, baking powder, baking soda and salt.